lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 }
 ```

-Below the scene Router's Presenter instantiates the model and injects it into its own UseCase so it can be initialized:
+Below, the Router's Presenter instantiates the model and injects it into its own UseCase so it can be initialized:

 ```swift
 class SendMoneyRouterPresenter {